vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         Boolean
       </td>
-      <td>By default (when <code>false</code>), on a multi-seller purchase is on the run, a simple intersection with installments options configured by every seller will be available.
-When <code>true</code>, this option allows a more complex but flexible installment option, since it considers max installments of every seller configuration, even if those don't match.
-Installment values ​​may not be equal in this case.</td>
+      <td>The default when this is <code>false</code> and a multi-seller purchase is in progress is to simply show the installment options that are common to all sellers.
+When <code>true</code>, this option allows a more complex but flexible installment option configuration taking into account the installment maximum of every seller, even if they don't match.
+Installment values ​​don't need to be equal in this case.</td>
     </tr>
     <tr>
       <td colspan="2" valign="top">